-And so going through that, you know, really

-taught me a lot and it also taught me how to forgive those

-people because they don't know any better.
+And so going through that, you know, really taught me a lot and it also taught me how to forgive those people because they don't know any better.

-20 And sadly, it still happens, you know.
-You 21 still have hate, you still have racism, you still have 22 ignorance.
-And I think that a lot of Aboriginal 23 communities also have a lot of lateral violence.
-And it 24 makes a difference if you have somebody who can speak up 25 and who is a role model.
+And sadly, it still happens, you know.
+You still have hate, you still have racism, you still have ignorance.
+And I think that a lot of Aboriginal communities also have a lot of lateral violence.
+And it makes a difference if you have somebody who can speak up and who is a role model.

 And I try really hard to be that person.

-1 2 And I also try really hard to be balanced and to come from a -- from a good place.
-And I realize 3 that I haven't always been that way and that it's been a 4 learning curve.
-5 And in terms of the education that I've 6 7 gotten, it has been both experiential, cultural and academic.
-I've learnt -- it took me 13 years of part-time 8 study while I was raising my children to get my Bachelor's 9 in English literature and a minor in the Arts of Canada 10 from the University of Victoria.
+And I also try really hard to be balanced 2 3 and to come from a -- from a good place.
+And I realize 4 that I haven't always been that way and that it's been a learning curve.
+5 6 And in terms of the education that I've gotten, it has been both experiential, cultural and 7 academic.
+I've learnt -- it took me 13 years of part-time 8 9 study while I was raising my children to get my Bachelor's in English literature and a minor in the Arts of Canada 10 from the University of Victoria.
 Shout out.
 11 I learnt a lot there.
-And I also learnt 12 that I'm smart enough.
-13 14 It took me a really long time to get that and to really understand the value of education.
-15 When I was at Trent University and first 16 studying Canadian history and indigenous studies, I met a 17 professor, John Wadlend (phon), and you know, he took us 18 out into Temagami and we hiked into Lake Temagami and we 19 20 took our canoes.
-And we had an awesome amazing class in the middle of Lake Temagami.
-21 And if you can imagine, you know, like a 22 canoe rafted to 12, 14 other canoes and you're floating and 23 you're learning about history and you're learning about 24 25 Temagami and you're learning about activism.
-What an amazing experience that is and how that impacts you not 1 2 only in your mind, but also your spirit.
-And that continues today because I'm doing a 3 Master's in Education through the University of Northern 4 5 British Columbia in Prince George.
+And I also learnt 12 13 that I'm smart enough.
+It took me a really long time to get that 14 15 and to really understand the value of education.
+When I was at Trent University and first 16 17 studying Canadian history and indigenous studies, I met a 18 professor, John Wadlend (phon), and you know, he took us out into Temagami and we hiked into Lake Temagami and we 19 20 took our canoes.
+And we had an awesome amazing class in 21 the middle of Lake Temagami.
+And if you can imagine, you know, like a 22 canoe rafted to 12, 14 other canoes and you're floating and 23 24 you're learning about history and you're learning about Temagami and you're learning about activism.
+25 amazing experience that is and how that impacts you not only in your mind, but also your spirit.

+And that continues today because I'm doing a Master's in Education through the University of Northern British Columbia in Prince George.
 And that has taken me a very long time to complete.

-6 7 I started it after my term ended with INAC, and I realized that in my term at INAC I wanted to tell the 8 stories of indigenous people.
-I didn't really want to tell 9 Canada's story because it wasn't my story, and -- but I 10 wanted to tell the story of four Yukon First Nation women 11 Chiefs.
-12 And that is -- has been the most amazing 13 14 story that I am trying to wrap my head around.
+I started it after my term ended with INAC, and I realized that in my term at INAC I wanted to tell the stories of indigenous people.
+I didn't really want to tell Canada's story because it wasn't my story, and -- but I wanted to tell the story of four Yukon First Nation women Chiefs.

+And that is -- has been the most amazing story that I am trying to wrap my head around.
 And part of that has to do with what I'm wearing today.
-It is actually 15 a huge part of why I'm wearing this -- my regalia today.
-16 17 Education, like I said, has really saved me.
+It is actually a huge part of why I'm wearing this -- my regalia today.

+Education, like I said, has really saved me.
 When I started my Master's, I -- it was hard.
-It's not a 18 field that I actually thought that I would get into, 19 education, and not like in a teacher sort of -- I'm 20 definitely not a teacher in that sort of sense.
-But I like 21 telling stories.
+It's not a field that I actually thought that I would get into, education, and not like in a teacher sort of -- I'm definitely not a teacher in that sort of sense.
+But I like telling stories.
 It's what I do for a living.
-I'm a 22 writer in Haida Gwaii, and I write a lot of poetry as well.
-23 And I do a lot of -- you know, my -- I'm responsible for a 24 25 lot of my regalia and a lot of my beading.
+I'm a writer in Haida Gwaii, and I write a lot of poetry as well.
+And I do a lot of -- you know, my -- I'm responsible for a lot of my regalia and a lot of my beading.